scott-ammon/fake-entity/docs/index.md

 # Fake Entity Documentation

-This should be read by techdocs and imported to the backstage backend.
+This is the primary document, which lives at 'Primary' in the navigation.